 If you have a Pinterest account – there is a way to also search for potential keywords on there.
 It doesn’t work for every item, but it can be a good place for ideas.

-Go to Pinterest and search for an item which you are selling.
+Go to Pinterest and search for an item that you are selling.
 Let’s say you are selling jeans on Etsy which you have upgraded to make your own.

 Find out how Etsy shop owners use Pinterest to market their Etsy shop

 Search for jeans DIY.
-Click on an image which speaks to you.
+Click on an image that speaks to you.
 Now scroll down the feed of jeans.
 Pinterest has kindly introduced a nifty way to select more ideas under Ideas you might also love – Guess what they also suggest.

 - denim DIY